rahuldeore/recipebook/docs/index.md

+layout: page
+title: "./recipebook"
+permalink: /recipebook/

 ---
+swagger: "2.0"
 info:
   description: "This is the recipe application API, called as recipebook.
 The recipebook support the following operations and is backed by mongodb on localhost on 27017"
   version: "1.0.0"
   title: "Arpita's Recipebook"
   contact: